-I’m back with a bangggg this time with an actual bullet that I’d like to label as a truth bullet.
-Now all those that follow my social media accounts have got little hints that I’m slowly moving towards an organic and sustainable lifestyle because lets face it, this whole consumerist economy is getting to me.
-I’ve watched way too many brutally damaging videos about what our consumption is doing to the environment (That’s a story for another day) and what chemicals in particular are doing to us.
+I’m back with a bang!
+This time with an actual bullet that I’d like to label as the truth bullet.
+Now all those that follow my social media accounts have got little hints that I’m slowly moving towards an organic and sustainable lifestyle because, let’s face it, we’re not getting any younger and we will be gravitating towards beauty and makeup that is beneficial to our skin.
+I’ve also watched too many brutally damaging videos about what our consumption is doing to the environment (That’s a story for another day) and what chemicals, in particular, are doing to us.

-Few weeks ago, I also burst the whole ‘influencer’ conspiracy on my Instagram stories, and I’ve made peace with the fact that influencing is natural and can be done for good.
-As an advocate for organic makeup and sustainable fashion, I’d also like to admit that I’m slowly moving into the lifestyle (I can’t just dispose of my clothes and makeup overnight) so if you spot me wearing non-organic makeup or polyester fabrics, please please don’t pelt stones at me.
-I’m learning about my ingredients and sharing it with you so that we all grow into this lifestyle step by step.
-It all begins with one little step, one little habit and then Boom!
+A Few weeks ago, I also burst the whole ‘influencer’ conspiracy on my Instagram stories, and I’ve made peace with the fact that influencing is natural and can be done for good.
+As an advocate for organic makeup and sustainable fashion, I’d also like to admit that I’m slowly moving into the lifestyle (I can’t just dispose of my clothes and makeup overnight.) so if you spot me wearing non-organic makeup or polyester fabrics, please please don’t pelt stones at me already.
+I’m learning about my ingredients and sharing it with you, so that we all grow into this lifestyle step by step.
+It all begins with one little step, one little habit, and Boom!
 We’ll turn into trees ourselves someday (Why not?).

 So let’s cut to the chase and decode organic & cruelty-free makeup, shall we?